evanman83/OURS-project/README.md

 ### Assembly and construction
-This is best described with pictures, but essentially:
+This is best described with pictures, but the main steps are:

-1. Make new male plugs for the micro USB and male 3.5mm TRRS / stereo plugs.
+1. Make new male plugs for the micro USB and male 3.5mm TRRS / stereo plugs (as described above).
-2. Solder all the wires for the charger, power supply (set to 5.1V DC), power switch and screen lock switch, audio amp, volume control.
-3. Charge the batteries up for the first time, with the power switch in OFF / charging mode.
+2. Solder all the wires for the charger, power switch and power supply.
+Set the DC/DC converter to 5.1 VDC.
+Charge the batteries up for the first time, with the power switch in OFF / charging mode.
+Test whether the system can boot up and connect to the web - outbound calls and internet use a lot of current / make current spikes.
+3. Solder in the audio amp, speaker and volume knob.
+Play a test mp3 (I downloaded the RhythymBox app) and see how loud it plays over the speaker.
+4. Solder in the relay and screen lock switch.
+When the phone app is running, switching the screen lock switch should turn off the LCD screen and disable the touch controls.
+When a phone call begins, the relay should switch off the default Raspberry Pi audio and instead connect the phone call audio to the loudspeaker.
-4. Connect all the batteries, wires and plugs and test: internet, phone call, SMS, GPS, music playing.
+5. Connect all the batteries, wires and plugs and test: Internet, phone call, SMS, GPS, music playing.
+There is a lot of guidance for troubleshooting in the file setup_commands.txt (provided above).
-5. Insert the 4G HAT between the touchscreen and Raspberry Pi.
+6. Insert the 4G HAT between the touchscreen and Raspberry Pi, with audio and power cables pointing out the bottom right hand corner of the screen (facing the screen).
-6. Fold the camera ribbon cable over the 4G HAT and over and under the batteries - stick in place with Prestick putty.
+7. Fold the camera ribbon cable under the 4G HAT and over and under the batteries - stick the camera in place with Prestick putty. (this system was annoying because every time I needed to remove the electronics from the cover I had to unwrap the camera - rather implement some kind of snap plug for the ribbon cable to make this easier)
-7. Stick the speaker with putty over the top right-hand grill (9 holes).
+8. Stick the speaker with putty over the top right-hand grill (9 holes).
-8. Place the GPS antenna next to the top left-hand grill (9 holes).
+9. Place the GPS antenna next to the top left-hand grill (9 holes).
+GSM antenna can go down the left-hand side of the cover.
-9. Start glueing the case together, starting from the bottom upwards, finishing with the front cover.
+10. Start glueing the case together, starting from the bottom upwards, finishing with the front cover.

 <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230217_234640.jpg" height="400" /> <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230311_210201.jpg" height="400" /> <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230429_123553.jpg" height="400" /> <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230429_123617.jpg" height="400" /> <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230429_123708.jpg" height="400" /> <img src="https://github.com/evanman83/OURS-project/blob/main/photos/IMG_20230429_130914.jpg" height="400" />

 See more construction photos in the /photos folder.

 © Evan Robinson, 2023